 Learn, Explore, Discover!

-Over the summer of 2017, the Stevenson School of Ministry invites you to Learn with our courses, Explore with our Academy of Mission Formation events and Discover with our youth events.
+Over the fall of 2017, the Stevenson School of Ministry invites you to Learn with our courses, Explore with our Academy of Mission Formation events and Discover with our youth events.

 Using Bishop Edward Little’s book, Ears to Hear, Recognizing and Responding to God’s Call, invites those who are exploring their call to lay or ordained ministry to ask “Who is the God who is calling us?”
 This module looks at the stories of God’s call to ordinary people, gaining a deeper understanding of individual narrative, community narrative and their relationship to God and the nature of Gods’ call.Using Bishop Edward Little’s book, Ears to Hear, Recognizing and Responding to God’s Call, invites those who are exploring their call to lay or ordained ministry to ask “Who is the God who is calling us?”
 This module looks at the stories of God’s call to ordinary people, gaining a deeper understanding of individual narrative, community narrative and their relationship to God and the nature of Gods’ call.